Fuzzy, Velvet, Soft Succulents

 Sedum hintonii

-Mammillaria elongata Cristata or Brain Cactus is a fascinating plant, albeit with a very descriptive name.
+The Mammillaria elongata Cristata or Brain Cactus is a fascinating fuzzy succulent.
+Albeit with a very descriptive name.
 One of the many species of Mammillaria, it is an easy to grow cactus which often produces lovely little blooms.
 A great houseplant or outdoor specimen in warmer climates.

 Buy it: Amazon